 I have recently taken up another fight with the government, Home Affairs.
 A fight that will hopefully affect hundreds of children who are born of refugee mothers and SA fathers.
 It all began with Thabo, a child who is a victim of abuse who ended up a paraplegic.

-A poverty-stricken mom who sells cooked bones on the side of the road from midday to midnight and dad who was nowhere to be found.
+A poverty-stricken mom who sells cooked bones on the side of the road from midday to midnight and a dad who was nowhere to be found.
 Thabo was at a regular school, which offered no therapy and although they are wonderful to him, he needs a special school with therapist and nappies, he can’t negotiate the stairs in his school either.
-Where he will get psychological support and a roof over his head, not the shack he lives in presently along with another 4 other people.
+He needs a school which can provide psychological support and a roof over his head, not the shack he lives in presently along with another 4 other people.
 Such fully sponsored boarding schools are only available to South Africans who can pay school fees or those on a disability grant.
 Thabo also recently began to move his legs which is fantastic news, its time to act now.

 That appeal was withdrawn on the steps of court a few weeks ago, it appears that the doors are almost open for children like Thabo to get citizenship and a life they deserve.